muzikbike/optifine_alternatives/README.in.md

 - Custom entity models (might come to Vanilla at an unknown date?) currently incompletely replaced: current existing implementations are very hardcoded to Vanilla entities
+- Vertical culling for glass panes currently incompletely replaced: culling is either excessive (MC-264676) or none at all
+- Overlay blending mode for glass (originally a MCPatcher feature)

 ## Need help?